ztomer/quick_launch/README.md

 # Quick launch

-Keyboard based application launcher - assign a hot key to launch or open specific applications or websites.
+Keyboard based application shortcuts.
+Assign a hot key to launch or open specific applications or websites, no need to remember if the application was already launched.
+Focus on tasks rather then window management.

+Examples:
+* Notion: to launch Notion, press Control+Shift+Win+A, Notion is launched and focused (if it was already running, the existing instance will be brought into focus).
+Pressing Control+Shift+Win+A again will minimize the Notion window.
+* Gmail: to read email, press Control+Shift+Win+G. Gmail is launched in a window.
+Press Control+Shoft+Win+A again to minimize the window.

-Uses AutoHotKey and copy-pastes from across the web
+Uses AutoHotKey and copy-pastes from across the web.

 Public domain